National First Division: Season 2011 onwards

 The new structure of the league, is a re-introduction of the one division format, previously used for the three seasons in 2004-07.
 This means, that the two former geographical split streams, will merge into one common division.
-The winner of the NFD will gain automatic promotion to PSL (replacing the lowest ranked team in PSL).
-Teams to finish 2nd and 3rd in NFD, will enter a playoff stage with a round robin format, against the team ranked as nr.15 in PSL.
-Only the winner of this playoff stage, will also get promoted to PSL.
+The winner of the NFD will gain automatic promotion to Premiership (replacing the lowest ranked team in Premiership).
+Teams to finish 2nd and 3rd in NFD, will enter a playoff stage with a round robin format, against the team ranked as nr.15 in Premiership.
+Only the winner of this playoff stage gets promoted to the Premiership.

-Relegation/promotion rules between NFD and Vodacom League remain more or less unchanged.
-Meaning that after each season, the two lowest ranked teams in NFD will be automatically relegated to Vodacom League.
-In the opposite direction, the two best teams of Vodacom League will get promoted to NFD, decided by a round robin playoff stage between the 9 provincial winners.
+Relegation/promotion rules between the NFD and the SAFA Second Division remain more or less unchanged.
+After each season, the two lowest ranked teams in the NFD will be relegated to the SAFA Second Division.
+In the opposite direction, the two best teams of SAFA Second Division will get promoted to the NFD, decided by a round robin playoff stage between the 9 provincial winners.